Reusing Historical Structures: Longsdorf Barn

 A perfectly respectful marriage of old and new, we would say, and a precious resource saved for generations to come.

-Delaware County’s Trails End development used to be a farm, originally purchased in 1802 by Thomas Cellar, father of Robert.
+Delaware County’s Trails End development used to be a farm, originally purchased in 1802 by Thomas Cellar.
 GreenTech Construction was contracted to save the farm’s house and barn.

 Upper Arlington Saves a Barn.